WilllllWang/todoApp/README.md

 ## Reference
-The official documentation of QT studio: https://doc.qt.io/
+The official documentation of QT:  https://doc.qt.io/

 ## License
+The MIT License.